-DWF is an English-language cybercriminal forum that was launched on 30 Jan 2020.
+DWF is an English-language cybercriminal forum that was launched on the 30th of Jan 2020.
 DWF initially started out as a small carding-based forum, but in March 2020, the forum added two new sections: “Hacking & Cracking Zone” and “Making Money & Cryptocurrency.”
 The site’s content currently spans an array of topics, including carding, cryptocurrency, hacking, “dark web” discussions, cracking tools, and offers of databases and accounts.

 In our blog on the forum Torigon’s demise, we talked about the struggles new forums can have in getting off the ground.
 DWF seems to be facing the same difficulties.